ravir4/DevOpsInsights/uc_insights_connect_ucd.md

 {: #configure_service}

 If you do not have a toolchain or {{site.data.keyword.DRA_short}}, you must set up {{site.data.keyword.DRA_short}} first:
-1. From the {{site.data.keyword.Bluemix}} catalog, click **{{site.data.keyword.DRA_short}}**, select a pricing plan, and click **Create**.
+1. From the {{site.data.keyword.Bluemix}} catalog, click **{{site.data.keyword.DRA_short}}**.
+1. Choose an organization and space, select a pricing plan, and click **Create**.
-1. Click the **Manage** tab and then above **Gain insights into UrbanCode deployments**, click **Start Here**.
-In the background, Delivery Insights creates a toolchain for your organization.
+1. Click the **Manage** tab and then above **Gain insights into UrbanCode deployments**, click **Start Here**, and then click **Create**.
+Delivery Insights creates a toolchain for your organization.
 Toolchains are collections of tool integrations, and in this case, IBM UrbanCode Deploy and {{site.data.keyword.DRA_short}} are part of your toolchain.
 For more information about toolchains, see [Working with toolchains](../ContinuousDelivery/toolchains_working.html).

 If you already have a toolchain, follow these steps to add Delivery Insights:
 1. If you do not already have the {{site.data.keyword.DRA_short}} tool, add it to your toolchain.
 1. On your toolchain, click the {{site.data.keyword.DRA_short}} tool.
-1. Go to the **Settings > Delivery Insights Setup** page.
+1. At the left of the page, click **Delivery Insights**.
+1. Click the settings button and then click **Setup**.

-Now you can follow the instructions on the **Delivery Insights Setup** page to install DevOps Connect and connect it to {{site.data.keyword.DRA_short}}, as described in the next section.
+Now you can follow the instructions on the **Setup Instructions** page to install DevOps Connect and connect it to {{site.data.keyword.DRA_short}}, as described in the next section.

 ## Installing DevOps Connect and connecting it to {{site.data.keyword.DRA_short}}
 {: #install_connect}

-1. On the **Delivery Insights Setup** page, follow the steps to set up DevOps Connect and connect your IBM UrbanCode Deploy servers.
+1. On the **Setup Instructions** page, follow the steps to set up DevOps Connect and connect your IBM UrbanCode Deploy servers.
 These steps include:
 {: #set_up_connect}
   1. Set up a system to run DevOps Connect, as described in the [Prerequisites](uc_insights_connect_ucd.html#prereqs).
   1. Download DevOps Connect, which is provided in a runnable JAR file.

-  1. Copy the command from the **Delivery Insights Setup** page.
+  1. Copy the command from the **Setup Instructions** page.
 This command starts DevOps Connect with a token that allows it to connect to your organization on {{site.data.keyword.Bluemix}}.
   1. DevOps Connect runs on port 8443 by default, which is the same port that the IBM UrbanCode Deploy server runs on by default.
 Therefore, if the IBM UrbanCode Deploy server or any other service is running on port 844s, change the port for DevOps Connect by adding the parameter `-Dserver.port` to the command.
 For example, to set DevOps Connect to use port 8888, the beginning of the command looks like this:
 ```java -Dserver.port=8888 -jar devops-connect-2.0.92clear0618.jar -Dserver.port=8888```
   The full command contains information about your Bluemix account, which configures DevOps Connect automatically, as in the following example: